Grime and UK rap are not one and the same.

 You just released your new project, Mukta vs Mukta.
 Congrats on that.
-From the title and the cover art, it looks like you’re battling with your inner self—walk me through the creative process.
+From the EP title to the cover art, it looks like you’re battling with your own self/inner demons.
+Walk me through the creative process.

 When I first heard you on “Party Popper”, you gave me an early grime vibe: rapid-fire, punchy flows, and it also comes out in your cadence.
 And on top of that, the beat is half-grime, half-drill.
 Has anyone told you that you remind them of a grime MC before?